Bryan-2680/Cybersecurity-GRC-portfolio/README.md

 - IT Governance, Risk, and Compliance (GRC)
 - Risk Assessment and Control Design
 - Incident Response and Root Cause Analysis
 - Access Control and Identity Management
+- Security Monitoring and Log Analysis
 - Business-Focused Cybersecurity

 ---